marisalim/Everest-eDNA-biodiversity-survey/README.md

 *4b.
 Option: merge reads if no spades contigs*
 - use BBmerge to produce merged and unmerged reads
-- for the WGS dataset, means you can get a max.
+- for our 150bp paired-end WGS dataset, means you can get a max.
 300bp merged read, but likely shorter, but better than the 150bp unpaired read

 *5. Nucleotide blast search for spades contigs and/or merged & unmerged reads*
 - **Edit per your study goals:** note different blast thresholds for percent sequence similarity (`-qcov_hsp_perc`) and percent query coverage (`-perc_identity`), output has top 10 hits per query (`-max_target_seqs`) on lines 40 and 50.